 Mature companies are using customer experience as a catalyst.

-The ones who are doing it right are working to define a good experience from the consumer’s perspective and working backwards from there.
+The ones who are doing it right are working to define a good experience from the consumer’s perspective and working backward from there.
 Too many marketers don’t have a true understanding of their customers.
-They try to put themselves in the consumer’s shoes, and end up skewing the data.
-Because we are not our customer.
+They try to put themselves in the consumer’s shoes and end up skewing the data.
+Because we are not our customers.
 And as marketers, it’s our job to make the decisions that are right for them.
 Ultimately, we must allow people to go through the journey the way they want, instead of forcing them to go through the journey that we think is best.

 Only 20% of digital transformation leaders are studying the mobile customer journey.